mpetroff/pannellum/doc/json-config-parameters.md

 for the hot spot's `click` event.
 The event object and the contents of `clickHandlerArgs` are passed to the function as arguments.

+#### `scale` (boolean)

+When `true`, the hot spot is scaled to match changes in the field of view, relative to the initial field of view.
+Note that this does not account for changes in local image scale that occur due to distortions within the viewport.
+Defaults to `false`.

 ### `hotSpotDebug` (boolean)

 When `true`, the mouse pointer's pitch and yaw are logged to the console when